Buyers and sellers alike need to understand “fear of loss” psychology in home purchases

 Whether you are thinking of buying or selling a home, understanding the current market is crucial.
 You need to know if you’re in a buyers’ market or a sellers’ market because that’s going to affect how your property is marketed and how much money you’re going to get for your home.
 If you understand the market, that will tell you what your home is worth and what you can expect if you’re a seller.
 If you’re a buyer, it is going to tell you what the appropriately priced offer on the property would be.

-Using the market on the Sunshine Coast right now as an example, we are in a seller’s market.
 In a seller’s market, you’re much better off listing your property at a price that is going to attract as many potential buyers as possible and try to create an environment where they have a “fear of loss” motivation; you should aim to capitalize on that and end up in a situation where you have multiple offers.

 Fear of Loss Motivation